hbeale/shell-novice2/_episodes/01-intro.md

 You may have seen it in a text editor program, for example.

 So let's try our first command, `ls` which is short for listing.
-This command will list the contents of the current directory:
+This command will list the contents of the current directory, which should include data-shell and data-shell.zip, and may include additional items:

 ~~~
 $ ls